MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/custom-policy-for-validating-controller-not-working.md

 ## Cause

-The custom policy isn't defined with the correct syntax.
+The custom policy isn't defined using the correct syntax.

 ## Solution

 To resolve this issue, follow these steps to ensure that the custom policy works correctly and meets the necessary requirements:

-1. Generate the custom policy with the correct syntax by using the Visual Studio Code extension designed for Azure Policy.
+1. Generate the custom policy definition with the correct syntax by using the Azure Policy Visual Studio Code extension.

     Using this tool to generate a custom policy ensures that it can be properly defined and adhere to the required format.